 As part of this work, IFF has developed best practices for ECE classroom and facility design in collaboration with designers, providers, licensing and other public bodies and other stakeholders.
 In Detroit and the metro area, the need has never been greater to work with high-quality ECE providers to improve their existing facilities and help them expand into new centers to serve more children.
 To that end, IFF is joining with City of Design and Desire Core Detroit to support and prepare Detroit’s design community to provide services to ECE providers across the city.

-While IFF provides services to all nonprofits in Detroit, we are specifically targeting the design of ECE facilities.
-ECE facilities have been neglected for years because of limited funding to support renovation work.
+While IFF provides services to all nonprofits in Detroit, we are specifically targeting the design of Early Childhood and Education (ECE) facilities.
+Detroit’s ECE facilities have been neglected for years because of limited funding to support renovation work.
 The physical conditions of facilities impact the ability for children to learn.
-Through various initiatives including our Hope Starts Here partnership, Learning Spaces and First Steps 20/20, IFF is working to build the necessary awareness and infrastructure to improve the condition of ECE facilities in the next five years.
+Through various initiatives including our Hope Starts Here partnership and Learning Spacesgrant program, IFF is working to build the necessary awareness and bench of interested design professionals to improve the condition of ECE facilities in the next five years.
 IFF believes that all children regardless of race or income deserve to learn in high-quality spaces and places.
-Additionally, the physical conditions of a ECE environment impacts the ability for a child to learn.
+Additionally, the physical conditions of an ECE environment impacts the ability for a child to learn.
 Our goal is to support the design community in Detroit – by leveraging our years of experience – to prepare them to provide services to ECE providers across the city.
-Hopefully, through our design workshops, resources and partnerships, the design community and other stakeholders will help us implement best practice design to create better spaces where Detroit children learn, play and grow.
+Since commencement of the City of Design, IFF has:

 - Conducted coordinated outreach with Design Core Detroit to identify design firms interested in working on ECE facility improvement projects, be they a $50,000 classroom renovation or a 7,500 square foot new center.